Couple’s three girls were taken away after Walmart reported innocent bath time photos

 Lisa and A.J.
 Demaree’s decade-long legal ordeal started with, by all accounts, an utterly innocent family moment.

-In 2008, the couple took their three daughters, then infants 5 months, 4 months and 18 months old, on a vacation to San Diego.
+In 2008, the couple took their three daughters, then ages 5, 4 and 1½, on a vacation to San Diego.
 They snapped more than 100 photos during the trip, like parents do, including several of the girls playing together during bath time.
-When they returned to their home in Peoria, Arizona, they dropped the camera's memory stick off at a Walmart for developing.
+When they returned to their home in Peoria, Arizona, they dropped the camera’s memory stick off at a Walmart for developing.

 Within a day, a police detective came knocking.

-Note: Correction: An earlier version of this story had the incorrect ages listed of the children at the time of the photographs.